IPS-Eye-White

 and having been freed from sin, you became slaves of righteousness.
 (Romans 6:18 NASB)

-Thus if at the moment of conception our parents were Christians who had been cleansed from all sin there would be no sin to inherit.
+If at the moment of conception our parents were Christians who had been cleansed from all sin there would be no sin to inherit.
 If there were no sin to inherit from our parents, we would be born pure.
 If sinners can beget sinners, saints should beget saints!
+Or does the "stain" of Original Sin jump over baptized and 'born again" Christians?

 But lets step back in time for a moment to where all this depravity was supposed to have originated - The Garden of Eden.